How To Deal With Penn Credit

 What Happens if I Ignore Penn Credit?

-If a debt collector contacts you and you don’t pay them, you could face serious consequences, such as:
+If a debt collector contacts you and you don’t respond, here’s what may happen:

 Damage to your credit score